AmingAndrei/violence.website/content/species/chimeras/chimeras.md

 [[index|...]]/[[species]]/chimeras.md

-The _Paramythi_ class, commonly referred to as "Chimeras", comprises a genetically cohesive group of entities within the _Nullikaryota_ domain of BLACKSPACE.
-All known _Paramythi_ species demonstrate clear genetic connectivity, confirmed through comparative genomic analysis.
-The presence of a common ancestor affirms the class’s evolutionary validity and positions it as one of the few _nullikaryote_ groupings to conform to conventional phylogenetic structures, despite being indigenous to BLACKSPACE.
+The _Paramythi_ class, commonly referred to as "Chimeras", comprises a group of entities within the _Nullikaryota_ domain of BLACKSPACE.
+All known _Paramythi_ species demonstrate clear genetic connectivity.

 Taxonomic Characteristics

 _Paramythi_ entities are characterized by chimeric anatomy, incorporating biological features from multiple terrestrial phyla, including mammalian, reptilian, and arthropodal structures.
 This anatomical hybridization results in organisms with compound features.
-All _Paramythi_ species are endothermic, possessing complex thermoregulatory mechanisms suited for BLACKSPACE's variable environmental conditions.
+All _Paramythi_ species are endothermic, possessing complex thermoregulatory mechanisms suited for BLACKSPACE's variable environmental conditions, and many display tetradactyl limbs.

 Fael Fire Manipulation